chiru-labs/pbt-chip-client/README.md

 ### `getPublicKeysFromScan`

+This function takes in a single object as the argument with the following parameters:

 | Parameter | Type | Description | Required |
 | ------------- | ------------- | ------------- | ------------- |
 | rpId | string | string representing the domain the scan is being called on.
 For example a workflow hosted on azuki.com would pass in `azuki.com`.
 Defaults to `URL.hostname` | No |